Lauterecken: Mayor

-Lauterecken's mayor is Isabel Steinhauer-Theis.
+Lauterecken's mayor since 2019 is Isabel Steinhauer-Theis.

 Coat of arms

 The town's arms might be described thus: Argent a lion passant azure armed and langued gules upon a triangle reversed voided inside which a triangle voided, its angles conjoined with the sides of the other, both of the third.

 The lion appearing in Lauterecken's current arms is drawn from arms once borne by the House of Wittelsbach.

 Lauterecken has had other arms.
 The arms shown in the Coffee Hag albums about 1925 are sable a triangle reversed voided argent, that is, a black shield bearing only one charge, a silver, hollow triangle standing on one point.
 Very similar arms were apparently borne in 1841, but the triangle was gules (red).

 Town partnerships

 Lauterecken fosters partnerships with the following places: